brpaz/brunopaz.dev/content/projects/jumia-pay.md

 position: 1
 ---

-JumiaPay is a Payments system solution by Jumia, allowing customers to make an online purchase in just one step.
+<b>JumiaPay</b> is a free online payment service that enables you to make payments online securely, instantly and cost-effectively.</p>
 <!--more-->
-On JumiaPay, I worked on the following areas:
+On this project, I worked mostly on the following areas:

-* Create the base structure for the Business Area application for Jumia Pay merchants, including User and Roles Management and ACL.
+* Defined the architechure for the new Business Area application for JumiaPay merchants and integrate with the existing JumiaPay services.
+* Implemented features on Business Area application, including:
+  * User and Roles management
-* Topups management feature
+  * Top-ups management feature
   * Payment methods creation and management
-* Withdraws, Payouts, Transfer between wallets
+  * Wallet related features: Payment Methods configuration, Balance, Transactions List, Withdraws.
+  * Integration with "Seller center" Jumia application for seller Payouts
+  * Purchases and Refunds List
+  * Settlements
+* Improvments and bug fixes on the core of JumiaPay app.